-- A. Bay quahaug: One inch (1") shell thickness (hinge width).
-(R.I.
-Gen. Laws § 20-6-11) - B. Soft-shell clam: Two inches (2") measured as the shell diameter or parallel to the long axis of the clam.
-(R.I.
-Gen. Laws § 20-6-11) - C. Oyster: Three inches (3") measured parallel to the long axis of the oyster.
-(R.I.
-Gen. Laws § 20-6-11) - D. Bay scallop: The taking or possession of a seed Bay scallop is prohibited.
-Seed bay scallops shall be immediately returned to their natural beds in the water from which taken.
-(R.I.
-Gen. Laws § 20-6-17) - E. Surf clam: Five inches (5") measured parallel to the long axis of the clam. - F. Sea scallop: Three and one half inches (31⁄2"), measuring in a straight line from the hinge to the part of the shell furthest from the hinge, whether caught within the jurisdiction of this State or otherwise. - G. Whelk: Two and one quarter inches (21⁄2") shell height.
+- A. Bay quahaug: One inch (1") shell thickness (hinge width). - B. Soft-shell clam: Two inches (2") measured as the shell diameter or parallel to the long axis of the clam. - C. Ovster: Three inches (3") measured parallel to the long axis of the ovster. - D. Bay scallop: The taking or possession of a seed Bay scallop is prohibited.
+Seed bay scallops shall be immediately returned to their natural beds in the water from which taken. - E. Surf clam: Five inches (5") measured parallel to the long axis of the clam. - F. Sea scallop: Three and one half inches (31⁄2"), measuring in a straight line from the hinge to the part of the shell furthest from the hinge, whether caught within the jurisdiction of this State or otherwise.

+G. Whelk: Two and one quarter inches (21⁄2") shell height.
 Shell height shall be the distance along a straight perpendicular line from a point on the opercular side of the shell to the farthest point of the top of the shell.
 This distance is measured with the whelk retracted, and shell placed with the operculum stably positioned against a flat surface.
-To properly measure shell height using a gauge: Minimum legal shell height shall be the two and one quarter inches (21⁄4") distance between opposing parallel surfaces, measured with the whelk retracted and shell placed with the operculum stably positioned against one (1) of the parallel surfaces.
+To properly measure shell height using a gauge: Minimum legal shell height shall be the two and one quarter inches (21⁄2") distance between opposing parallel surfaces, measured with the whelk retracted and shell placed with the operculum stably positioned against one (1) of the parallel surfaces.
 The whelk is legal-sized if it does not fit between the opposing parallel surfaces.